 It’s wise to be wary of costly large-scale marketing strategies when you’re just starting out.
 The best use of your time in the early days is to really get to know your customers and how they tick, so you can design (or hire an expert to mastermind) highly appealing, cost-effective campaigns.

 And don’t turn a blind eye to what you’re competitors are up to.
-Monitor how they attract new customers and think about how you can improve on what they’re doing—or take a completely different approach to promoting your business that will help your young brand stand apart.
+Monitor how they attract new customers and think about how you can improve on what they’re doing—or take a completely different approach to promote your business that will help your young brand stand apart.

 Touch base with a business advisor